-The Lord would bless our teaching time in February 2018 in such a way that the church in El Salvador is strengthened.
+- That the Lord would bless our teaching time in such as way that the believers in AK are strengthened.

-I believe God has called me to build spiritual bridges in the lives of His children.
 In 2007, God started cultivating my heart for overseas missionary work while I was attending a one year discipleship program.
 However, I was not sure how those two would work together.
 In 2009, after a broken engagement, I received some biblical counsel.
 From this experience and the God-given desire to guide and direct others in His Word, I realized the need to become trained in wielding God’s Word to the problems and concerns of daily life.
 So in 2011 I started pursuing a Masters degree in Biblical Counseling.
-When my husband and I were introduced to OIC, the call to “bridge building,” missionary work, and biblical counseling came into focus.
+When my husband and I were introduced to OIC, the call to “bridgebuilding,” missionary work, and biblical counseling came into focus.
 I am blessed to come alongside my husband, in life and in ministry, taking care of the nitty gritty.
 I am also blessed to be provided with many opportunities to speak into the lives of women locally and abroad.

 Tarkus and Autumn were married in 2011.
 In 2017, the Lord blessed them with their handsome little boy, Oldrick.